Kelvin4915/pid_pilot_senior/README.md

-### Vision-Based Dynamic Warehouse Automation using Swarm Robotics
+### Vision-Based Dynamic Warehouse Automation using Swarm Robotics: ROBOT SECTION

 Inspired by Amazon's Pegasus robots used for warehouse management, this project aims to employ a swarm of robots to pick up various objects and place them at different destinations based on situational requirements.
 A single global camera provides feedback to localize the robots, objects, and destinations.